Dear Governor Phil Scott,

 Since well before the implementation of the Affordable Care Act, Vermont has been a national leader in its commitment to universal health care and ensuring its residents have access to high quality health care.

 Unfortunately, this long tradition of Vermont prioritizing the health of its people and communities is currently under threat.
-Proposals from the Trump administration and Congressional Republicans to repeal the Affordable Care Act and roll back the expansion of Medicaid, would eliminate coverage that more than 70,000 Vermonters* rely on.
+A proposal by GOP Congressional leaders and the Trump administration that recently passed the House to repeal the Affordable Care Act, and roll back the expansion of Medicaid, would eliminate coverage that more than 70,000 Vermonters* rely on.
 This could have a direct impact on Vermonters’ physical well-being and quality of life.
-Moreover, these proposals will cut funding from our already overstretched state budget, cost our state jobs, undermine our health care providers, and compromise Vermont’s efforts to address the opiate epidemic.
+Moreover, these proposals will cut at least $200 million from our already overstretched state budget, cost our state jobs, undermine our health care providers, and compromise Vermont’s efforts to address the opiate epidemic.

 A new Health Care for America Now (HCAN) report, A Cost Too High: The Financial Harm of the Republican Plan to Eliminate Health Care, lays out this grim picture in further detail.
 We ask you to seriously consider the risks that Affordable Care Act repeal poses to Vermonters’ health and economic security, which are detailed in this report.